Download here, or subscribe

 “You’re a big help,” he says as he heads for the door.
 “I’d’ve had a heckuva time getting that to the side.
 Thanks.”

-The building is painted a fading, chipping, stained baby blue and indeed looks like an old drive-in restaurant—all weird angles, a flat roof, and a large jutting wing of some kind that reaches almost to the road.
+The building is painted a fading, chipping, stained baby blue and indeed looks like an old drive-in restaurant—all weird angles, a horizontal roof, and a large jutting wing of some kind that reaches almost to the road.
 It’s much larger than it appeared from a mile off, and is windowless.

 There’s just one door, a rust-colored metal rectangle near the dark corner where the wing and the building meet.
 There are people in the corner’s shadow.
 They appear Hispanic, their clothes tattered, eyes vacant.
 They peer at us lifelessly.
 They’ve got a small campfire going near the building.
 They’re cooking something that smells vaguely pleasant, like a barbecue.